spruceid/spruceid.dev/docs/homepage.md

 Have any questions about Spruce's development efforts?
 Reach us via email at hello@spruceid.com.

-_Please note: this site documents two different v0.1 products that have not yet undergone substantial external review.
-They are presented as functional alphas for experimentation and to show the direction of the projects (inviting proposals for changes of direction, even!).
-They are not, however, intended for transacting real-world business just yet._
+_Please note: this site documents two early-stage open-source products, and we are still incorporating feedback from our first comprehensive third-party code audit.
+These artefacts are presented as functional "betas" for experimentation and to show the direction of the projects (inviting proposals for changes of direction, even!).
+They are not, however, intended for transacting real-world business yet._